raiden-network/raiden/docs/using-raiden-on-mainnet/join-a-token-network-1.inc.rst

 Open a Channel
 ==============

+Opening a channel and depositing tokens in it allows you to transfer these tokens to your channel partner - and indirectly to other nodes connected to you partner.
 To open a channel, a PUT request is made to the :ref:`channels endpoint <api_open_channel>` that includes a JSON object containing: